The Linear Point Standard Ruler with DESI DR1 and DR2 Data: Introduction

-In this work, we present the linear point measurements made on the bright galaxy survey (\bgs), and luminous red galaxy (\lrg) and emission line galaxy (\elg) samples from the first and second data releases (DR1 and DR2) of the DESI survey.
+In this work, we present linear point measurements made on the bright galaxy survey (\bgs), luminous red galaxy (\lrg), and emission line galaxy (\elg) samples from the first and second data releases (DR1 and DR2) of the DESI survey.
 In Section \ref{sec:data_methods}, we describe the data and mocks used in this work, along with a brief discussion of the methods used in the primary DESI analysis pipeline.
-In Section \ref{sec:linear_point}, we introduce the linear point, discuss its robustness to nonlinear effects and smearing, and adjust free parameters in the pipeline.
-In Section \ref{sec:results}, we use mock catalogs generated with the DESI fiducial cosmology to investigate the impact of reconstruction on the linear point and compare them to isotropic BAO measurements made on the same correlation functions using the fixed-template pipeline.
-Finally, we present the linear point measurements for DESI DR1 and DR2 samples, and summarize our findings and discuss future prospects in Section \ref{sec:conclusion}.
+In Section \ref{sec:linear_point}, we introduce the linear point, discuss its robustness to non-linear effects and smearing, detail the pipeline, and present our treatment of the fiducial linear point and the damping correction.
+In Section \ref{sec:mocks}, we use mock catalogs generated with the DESI fiducial cosmology to investigate the impact of reconstruction on the linear point and compare the measurements to isotropic BAO results obtained on the same correlation functions using the fixed-template pipeline.
+We then present the linear point measurements for DESI DR1 and DR2 samples in Section \ref{sec:results}, and summarize our findings and discuss future prospects in Section \ref{sec:conclusion}.